github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

     from Expr environment, Expr fileOpen, EnvironmentToFileConfiguration config where config.hasFlow(DataFlow::exprNode(environment), DataFlow::exprNode(fileOpen))
-    select fileOpen, "This 'File.Open' uses data from $@.", environment, "call to 'GetEnvironmentVariable'"
+    select fileOpen, "This call to 'os.open' uses data from $@.", environment, "call to 'os.getenv'"

+➤ `Running this in the query console on LGTM.com <https://lgtm.com/query/6582374907796191895/>`__ unsurprisingly yields no results in the demo projects.

 Further reading
 ---------------